 - 1. First, locate the strap that secures the rubber boot on the outside of the motor. - 2.
-Remove the strap, and pull off the rubber boot to remove it from the motor.

-- 3. Remove the four screws from under the rubber boot on the brake. - 4.
-Once the brake is removed, use a wrench to turn the shaft(s) to retract the slideout. - 5.
-If the slideout is equipped with two motors, it will be necessary to remove both brakes and alternate the procedure in small increments so the slideout is not forced into a bind.
+Remove the strap, and pull off the rubber boot, removing it from the motor. - 3.
+Remove the four screws from under the rubber boot on the brake. - 4.
+Once the brake is removed, use a wrench to turn the shaft to retract the slideout.

-When using a wrench to retract the slideout, make sure you do not damage the portion of the shaft that will slide through the motor, trantorque, bearing, and cog wheels.
+Make sure you do not damage portions of the shaft that will slide through the motor, trantorque, bearing, and cog wheels.